Chile related data data guide

 History of Chile: The Discovery

-With this new present reality, the spanish reign replaced its discovering policy with a conquering movement policy, that started under the leadership of Pedro de Valdivia, who found Santiago city (1541), present capital of Chile.
-Continues: The Conquest
+With this new reality, the spanish reign replaced its discovering policy with a conquering movement, that started under the leadership of Pedro de Valdivia, who found Santiago city (1541), present capital of Chile.